RADXIshan/SyncSpace/README.md

 - **Notice Board**: Create important announcements for your organization
 - **Notes System**: Collaborate on team notes and documentation
 - **Smart Notifications**: Stay updated with categorized and filterable notifications
+- **Meeting Reports**: Automatic generation and management of meeting analytics and reports

+## 🔧 Troubleshooting

+### Common Issues

+#### Meeting Reports Not Generating
+- Ensure meetings last at least 30 seconds for automatic report creation
+- Check browser console for any JavaScript errors
+- Verify WebSocket connection is stable
+- Use debug endpoints (`/api/debug/reports`) to troubleshoot

+#### Video/Audio Issues
+- Grant camera and microphone permissions in your browser
+- Test devices on the meeting preparation page
+- Check if other applications are using your camera/microphone
+- Ensure you're using a supported browser (Chrome, Firefox, Safari, Edge)

+#### Connection Problems
+- Verify your internet connection is stable
+- Check if firewall or corporate network is blocking WebSocket connections
+- Try refreshing the page or clearing browser cache
+- Contact your network administrator if issues persist

+#### Email Verification Issues
+- Check spam/junk folder for verification emails
+- Ensure email address is entered correctly
+- Try requesting a new verification code
+- Contact support if emails are not being received

+### Debug Tools

+The application includes built-in debugging tools accessible via:
+- `/api/debug/reports` - Meeting reports system status
+- Browser developer console for client-side debugging
+- Network tab to monitor API requests and WebSocket connections

 ## 📚 API Documentation